 - Taking “micro-breaks”—which may last anywhere from five to fifteen minutes—has been shown to boost your mental acuity and capacity to focus throughout the day.
 Take a brief stroll around the building, grab a bite to eat, or play an online game.
 Lengthy periods spent staring at a screen or sitting for long periods can induce physical pain, resulting in dissatisfaction and the inability to focus on the work at hand.

-- If you need to keep track of time for your organizing in business, Harvest makes it simple.
+- If you need to keep track of time for your organising in business, Harvest makes it simple.
 It works on both your PC and your mobile devices, and everything is synced.
 In addition, you may submit invoices and keep track of your spending against a budget.

 - Make administrative tasks more automated.
 Calendly can automate meeting scheduling without the back-and-forth.